sot176/BCRBench/docs/models/lmvnet.md

-The model consists of four main components:
+The model consists of three main components:

 ### 1. Longitudinal Feature Processing
+- Uses a shared encoder to extract feature maps from each view across both time points
-- Uses a registration network (MammoRegNet)
-- Warps prior features to align with current features
+- Applies a registration network (e.g., MammoRegNet) to align prior feature maps with current feature maps
-- Generates difference feature maps by subtracting the aligned prior featuers from the current features
+- Computes difference features by subtracting aligned prior features from current features
-- Produces longitudinally aligned feature maps for CC and MLO views
+- Concatenates current, aligned prior, and difference features to form a unified longitudinal feature representation for each view  prior, and difference feature to obtain a longitudinal feature vector for each view

 ---

-### 2. Cross-Attention Fusion
+### 2. Dual Stream-Attention
-- A stack of cross-attention blocks
+- Performs self-attention and corss-attention within each view
 - Iteratively exchanges information between CC and MLO features
 - Enhances view consistency and complementary feature learning

 ---

-### 3. Multi-View Pooling and Fusion
+### 3. Multi-View Fusion and  Risk Prediction
 - Global average pooling applied to each view
 - Feature vectors concatenated and passed through a linear layer
 - Produces a fused multi-view representation

----

-### 4. Risk Prediction Heads
 - Shared cumulative probability layer
 - Outputs:
     - Multi-view risk prediction